Va\u{i}nberg--Br\`{e}gman relative entropy and quasinonexpansive operators: Introduction

-left and right $D_\Psi$-(quasi)nonexpansive operators act as analogues of $\n{\cdot}_X$-(quasi)nonexpansive operators, etc. For $(X,\n{\cdot}_X)$ given by a Hilbert space and $\Psi=\frac{1}{2}\n{\cdot}_X^2$ one has $D_\Psi(x,y)=\frac{1}{2}\n{x-y}_X^2$, hence metric and Va\u{\i}nberg--Br\`{e}gman theories coincide in this case, but it is no longer so in more general cases.\footnote{Strictly speaking, the Va\u{\i}nberg--Br\`{e}gman theory on reflexive Banach spaces is a generalisation of the theory of metric projections and norm-nonexpansive operators on Hilbert spaces, and is analogous to (and is generally \textit{better behaved}, see \cite[\S{}\S4--5, \S{}\S7--8]{Alber:1993}, than) a corresponding theory of metric projections and norm-nonexpansive operators on Banach spaces.
+left and right $D_\Psi$-(quasi)nonexpansive operators act as analogues of $\n{\cdot}_X$-(quasi)nonexpansive operators, etc. For $(X,\n{\cdot}_X)$ given by a Hilbert space and $\Psi=\frac{1}{2}\n{\cdot}_X^2$ one has $D_\Psi(x,y)=\frac{1}{2}\n{x-y}_X^2$, hence metric and Va\u{\i}nberg--Br\`{e}gman geometry coincide in this case, however it is no longer so in more general cases.\footnote{Strictly speaking, the Va\u{\i}nberg--Br\`{e}gman theory on reflexive Banach spaces is a generalisation of the theory of metric projections and norm-nonexpansive operators on Hilbert spaces, and is analogous to (and is generally \textit{better behaved}, see \cite[\S{}\S4--5, \S{}\S7--8]{Alber:1993}, than) a corresponding theory of metric projections and norm-nonexpansive operators on Banach spaces.
 In particular, while metric projections on Hilbert space as well as left and right $D_\Psi$-projections on reflexive Banach spaces satisfy the pythagorean theorem (see Table \ref{table.comparison.metric.bregman}), it is not so for metric projections on reflexive Banach spaces.} Each choice of $\Psi$ provides a specific ``probing'' of the structure of a Banach space, and it also establishes a particular convention of statistical inference on it (e.g., $\Psi=\frac{1}{2}\n{\cdot}_X^2$ corresponds to $D_\Psi$-projections encoding the optimal estimation on $(X,\n{\cdot}_X)$ in the sense of least squares).
 The class of Va\u{\i}nberg--Br\`{e}gman geometries determined by $\Psi=\Psi_\varphi$ provides thus an intermediate stage between the Banach space norm geometry (characterised by the properties of $\Psi_\varphi$) and the Va\u{\i}nberg--Br\`{e}gman geometry in general.
-Beyond the realms of $\Psi=\Psi_\varphi$, the properties of Va\u{\i}nberg--Br\`{e}gman geometry are no longer directly related to geometric characteristics of the Banach space norm.
-However, it remains a rich geometric theory on its own, with a deep role played in convex nonlinear analysis on Banach spaces, since the formula \eqref{eqn.bregman.function.introduction}, defining $D_\Psi$, essentially encapsulates the first order Taylor expansion of the convex function $\Psi$ (and, thus, the knowledge about the global minimum of $\Psi$).
+Beyond the realms of $\Psi=\Psi_\varphi$, the properties of Va\u{\i}nberg--Br\`{e}gman geometry are no longer directly related to linear norm-geometric characteristics of the Banach space.
+However, it remains a rich geometric theory on its own, with a deep role played in convex nonlinear analysis on Banach spaces, since the formula \eqref{eqn.bregman.function.introduction}, defining $D_\Psi$, essentially encapsulates the first order Taylor expansion of the convex function $\Psi$ (and, thus, the knowledge about the global minimum of $\Psi$).\footnote{According to \cite[p.
+69]{Boyd:Vandenberghe:2004}: \cytat{[t]his is perhaps the most important property of convex functions, and explains some of the remarkable properties of convex functions and convex optimization problems}.}